Infused-Doggo/ShaderFarc/README.md

 Infu_D      : Project leader.

-Joshuawithj : For helping and advising in the development.
+Joshuawithj : For helping and promotional banner.